The Ultimate Guide to Investment Tracking

 Many 2026 fintech apps, including all-in-one personal finance tracking and planning apps, use "Account Aggregator" frameworks to pull data directly from your banks and brokers via secure APIs, providing seamless access to up-to-date portfolio information across multiple accounts.

-• How it works: You grant one-time or recurring permission for the app to “read” your portfolio data.
-Automated aggregation of financial accounts provides real-time NAV updates and computes XIRR for portfolios with frequent cash flows.
+- The app automatically aggregates your financial accounts, provides real-time NAV updates, and computes XIRR for portfolios with frequent cash flows.

-• Best for: The “lazy” investor who wants real-time updates without manual uploads.
+Best for: The "lazy" investor who wants real-time updates without manual uploads.
 These apps often charge fees for premium features, so investors should be aware of the cost structure when choosing a platform.

 3. The Manual/Spreadsheet Method (Google Sheets)